Whaling in the United States: Peak

 Ships continued to overwinter at Herschel into the 20th century, but by that time they focused more on trading with the natives than on whaling.
 By 1909 there were only three whaleships left in the Arctic fleet, with the last bowhead being killed commercially in 1921.

 Decline

 New England whaling declined due to the mid-nineteenth century industrial revolution and the increased use of alternative fluids like coal oil and turpentine.
 By 1895, the New England whaling fleet had dwindled to 51 vessels, with only four ports regularly sending out ships.
 They were New Bedford, Provincetown, San Francisco, and Boston.
 Boston left the trade in 1903, with San Francisco leaving in 1921.
-Only New Bedford continued on into the trade, sending out its last whaler, the John R. Mantra, in 1927.
+Only New Bedford continued on into the trade, sending out its last whaler, the John R. Manta, in 1927.

 Whaling ban and the Pelly Amendment

 In 1971, U.S. Congress passed the Pelly Amendment to ensure that residents of the United States would comply with regulations issued by an international fishery conservation program, including the International Whaling Commission.
 In 1972, Congress passed the Marine Mammal Protection Act, which makes it illegal for any person residing in the United States to kill, hunt, injure or harass all species of marine mammals, regardless of their population status.
 Whales who are considered to be endangered are also protected by the 1973 Endangered Species Act.
 The 1979 Packwood-Magnuson Amendment to the Fishery Conservation and Management Act of 1976 extended the federal whaling ban to foreigners who chose to come within 200 miles of the U.S. coastline.